jacksyv/magno-platform/README.md

 Here you should replace the header text, the link and the text, the link is set directly for the component, whereas the header and text has to be set in the translationNO.tsx file, located in magno-platform/src/components/locales/no/translationNO.tsx, in addition you need to update the Translation.tsx interface located in magno-platform/src/components/locales/Translation.tsx.

-For Translation.tsx you should add two lines within tests, headerNAME_OF_YOUR_TEST: string and textNAME_OF_YOUR_TEST: string
+For Translation.tsx you should add two lines within tests

 ```
+Add

+headerNAME_OF_YOUR_TEST: string,
+textNAME_OF_YOUR_TEST: string

+to

 tests: {
     headerMotion: string,
     textMotion: string,